punchcode-fullstack/student-resources/authentication/README.md

 ## creating a protected route (note the /api/dashboard get) - you should have routes in a routes folder btw...

+## note the middleware to attach a user (attachUser) from the authorization header coming in from the req object

 ```js
 const express = require('express')
 const app = express()